StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ## :fontawesome-solid-folder-tree: File storage

-For standalone production and test servers, we recommend using the local file system.
-However, if you are considering building a cluster with TheHive, there are several possible solutions available, including NFS or S3 services.
-For further details and an example involving MinIO servers, please refer to [Setting up a Cluster](./deploying-a-cluster.md).
+For standalone production and test servers, we recommend using the local filesystem.
+However, if you are planning to build a cluster with TheHive, several solutions are available, including NFS or S3 services.
+For more details and an example using MinIO servers, refer to [Setting up a Cluster](./deploying-a-cluster.md).

-=== "Local Filesystem"
+=== "Local filesystem"
     To utilize the local filesystem for file storage, begin by selecting a dedicated folder.
 By default, this folder is located at `/opt/thp/thehive/files`:

     !!!
 Example ""